 Assessment MethodsAssessment is ongoing and can occur at any time during the program.
-Assessment methods may include a portfolio of accumulated evidence, teacher observation and/or checklists, evidence gained through projects or program participation, awards from recognised programs, self assessment inventories, and oral and written work.
+Methods may include a portfolio of accumulated evidence, teacher observation and/or checklists, evidence gained through projects or program participation, awards from recognised programs, self assessment inventories, and oral and written work

 MaterialsYou will need to supply your own stationary and books.
 You will full access to our facilities including computer lab and library.

 - you must be at least 15 years old and have not completed Year 12

 - applicants will be interviewed on an ongoing basis, and enrolment will be ongoing throughout the year

 Pathways to further studySuccessful completion of this course will enable you to go onto further vocational study or employment